Megumi-WordPress-User-Manual/Intro/revise-an-article.md

 ####Draft and Preview
 ---------------------
-1. In the article post, click "Save as Draft".
+1. In the article post, click "Save Draft".

 2. You can check the article being edited by clicking "Preview".